How to care for your waterproof items of clothing

 Once you have applied the water repellent coating, you need to get the garment dry.

-The most effective way is to use a tumble dryer set on a medium to low heat but only if the garment allows it.
-Personally I prefer to hang my waterproof garments up in a nice dry airy room and leave them to dry naturally.
-You can also hang them outside on a sunny day
+The most effective way is to use a tumble dryer set on medium to low heat, but only if the garment allows it.
+Personally, I prefer to hang my waterproof garments up in a nice dry airy room and leave them to dry naturally.
+You can also hang them outside on a sunny day.

 Once the garment is completely dry, you should have a breathable, clean, water-proofed item, which should last for around 4 to 6 months before needing re-proofing.